G1B4/kubernetes/README.md

 kubectl get pv,pvc  (There aren't any of them) ls /srv/nfs/kubedata/ (There's nothing here too)
 kubectl create -f 4-pvc-nfs.yaml kubectl get pvc,pv

+**Testing**
-kubectl create -f 4-busybox-pv-nfs.yaml (create a pod to test persist volume claim)
+kubectl create -f busybox-pv-nfs.yaml (create a pod to test persist volume claim)
 kubectl exec -it busybox -- ./bin/sh (create a file using touch)
 Goto folder srv/nfs/kubedata (you will see the volume and the file there)

-Or I can run everything in one shoot:
-kubectl create -f 1-rbac.yaml -f 2-class.yaml -f 3-deployment.yaml -f 4-pvc-nfs.yaml